FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/why_customize_the_kernel_.md

 If you do not modify this limit, you cannot use {{< TransferCFT/componentshortname  >}} to its full potential: 64 concurrent transfers + link channels + listening channels
 + trace channels &gt; 64 open files.

+To achieve 64 concurrent transfers, you must modify some of the kernel properties so that it can open as many files as possible; 1024 is suggested.